Recent Advances in Transfer Learning for Cross-Dataset Visual Recognition: A Problem-Oriented Perspective: Homogeneous Feature Spaces and Label Spaces

-\paragraph{Feature Representation-based Transfer} In the classification scenario, the prior probability ($P(Y)$) shift was referred to the class imbalance problem~\cite{Japkowicz2002,Zhang2013a}.
-The statistic criterion can be used. \citeN{Zhang2013a} assume the $P(Y)$ between source and target datasets are different, but the source set is richer than the target set, such that the support of $P(Y)^{target}$ is contained in the support of $P(Y)^{source}$.
-Then they tackle the prior probability shift by re-weighting the source samples using similar idea as Kernel Mean Matching method~\cite{Huang2006}.
-They also define the situation where both $P(Y)$ and $P(X|Y)$ change across datasets and propose a kernel approach to re-weight and transform the source data to reduce the distribution shift by assuming that the source domain can be transferred to the target domain by location-scale (LS) transformation (the $P(X|Y)^{source}$ and $P(X|Y)^{source}$ only differs in the location and scale).
-Rather than assuming that all the features can be transferred to the target domain by LS transformation, \citeN{Gong2016} propose to learn the conditional invariant components by a linear transformation, and then re-weight the source domain data to reduce shift of $P(Y)$ and $P(Y|X)$ between domains.
+\paragraph{Statistical Approach} In the classification scenario, the prior probability ($P(Y)$) shift was often considered to be a class imbalance problem \cite{Japkowicz2002,Zhang2013a}.
+Zhang et al.~\citeN{Zhang2013a}tackle the prior probability shift by re-weighting the source samples using the similar idea as the Kernel Mean Matching method \cite{Huang2006}.
+They also define the situation where both $P(Y)$ and $P(X|Y)$ are shifted across datasets and propose a kernel approach to reduce the distribution shift by re-weighting and transforming the source data.
+It is assumed that the source data are able to be transferred to the target domain by location-scale (LS) transformation (i.e. $P(X|Y)$ only differs in the location and scale).
+Instead of assuming that all the features can be transferred to the target domain by LS transformation, Gong et al.~\citeN{Gong2016} propose to learn the conditional invariant components through a linear transformation, and then the source samples are re-weighted to reduce shift of $P(Y)$ and $P(Y|X)$ between domains.

-Recently, \citeN{Yan2017} introduce class-specific auxiliary weights into the original MMD for exploiting the class prior probability on source and target domains.
-The proposed weighted MMD model is defined by introducing an auxiliary weight for each class in the source domain, and a classification EM algorithm is suggested by alternating between assigning the pseudo-labels, estimating auxiliary weights and updating model parameters.
+Recently, Yan et al.~\citeN{Yan2017} take both the domain shift and class weight bias across domains into account.
+To take the class prior probability into account, they introduce class-specific weights.
+Specifically, the domain adaptation is performed by iteratively generating the pseudo-labels to the target samples, learning the source class weights, and tuning the deep CNN model parameters.